apustovitin/ExRaTeleBot/README.md

 # ExRaTeleBot
-The anather Telegram bot, that calculate price of the manys at the other currency.
+The another Telegram bot, that calculates price of the money at the other currency.
 Add TOKKEN value inside settings.py